 With power densities increasing rapidly, many companies are investing heavily in new data center cooling technologies to ensure that they’ll be able to harness the computing power of the next generation of processors.
 Larger tech companies like Google are even leveraging the power of artificial intelligence to improve cooling efficiency.
 And previously farfetched solutions like liquid server cooling systems are quickly becoming commonplace as companies experiment with innovative ways to cool a new generation of high-performance processors.

 One of the most important innovations in data center infrastructure management in recent years has been the application of predictive analytics.
 Today’s data centers generate massive amounts of information about their power and cooling demands.
 The most efficient facilities have harnessed that data to model trends and usage patterns, allowing them to better manage their data center power and cooling needs.
 Exciting new business intelligence tools like vXchnge’s award-winning in\site platform even allow colocation customers to monitor network and server performance in real-time.
 By cycling servers down during low-traffic periods and anticipating when power and cooling needs will be highest, data centers have been able to significantly improve their efficiency scores.

-Given the importance of data center cooling infrastructure, it’s worth taking a moment to examine some common technologies used in today’s facilities.
+Given the importance of data center cooling infrastructure, it’s worth taking a moment to examine some commonly used and new data center cooling technologies.